hrtywhy/hrtywhy.github.io/_posts/2024-12-24-streamlining-digital-forensics.markdown

 As we can see threat actor utilize RCE vulnerabilities MS17–010 / CVE-2017-0144 (EternalBlue)
 ![alt text](/images/image-7.png)

-With EternalBlue threat ector exploit the system with the suspicious binary
+With <b>EternalBlue</b> threat ector exploit the system with the suspicious binary
 ![alt text](/images/image-8.png)

 We can see the timeline threat actor get in to system